totemcc/totemcc.github.com/onward2012/onward.md

 A program is a collection of causal relationships, and to program effectively the programmer must understand these causal relationships.
 The tools and processes mentioned above help build this understanding, and help solve the practical need of effecting a desired output with a program.
 But I believe we can go further by rethinking the nature of our programming interfaces.

 ## Constraints Generalize Procedures^["Constraints Generalize Procedures" is a section of "Building Robust Systems" by Gerald Sussman.
-In this paper, Sussman discusses tracking the provenance of information (keeping track of the causality chain), and generalizing procedures to constraints so as to allow causality to flow in multiple directions.]
+In this essay, Sussman discusses tracking the provenance of information (keeping track of the causality chain), and generalizing procedures to constraints so as to allow causality to flow in multiple directions.]

 We currently think of a programming interface as a one-way causality flow: a procedure.
 This one-way arrow is embodied by a compiler, interpreter, or live coding environment.
-Compilers are functions which take input (source code) and return output (a running process).
+Compilers are functions.
+They take input (source code) and return output (a running process).
 REPLs and live coding environments are stream processors.
 They take a stream of input (source code modifications) and incrementally modify a running process.

 The alternative is to think of a programming interface as a two-way causality flow: a constraint system.
 Instead of specifying a compiler, the programming interface specifies a constraint solver.